smartspaces-io/smartspaces/smartspaces_docs/src/main/sphinx/workbench1.rst

 has the value ``activity``.

 The Workbench needs to know how to build projects.
 The ``build`` attribute says which builder to use for the project.
-The ``interactivespaces.example.activity.hello`` project is a Java-based project, so uses the Java builder.
+The ``smartspaces.example.activity.hello`` project is a Java-based project, so uses the Java builder.
 So we give the attribute ``builder`` the value ``java``.